Medical Journal Digest: The Complete Guide for Busy Clinicians

 GMC Revalidation and the CPD Imperative

 Every doctor on the GMC register must demonstrate ongoing CPD as part of their annual appraisal and five-yearly revalidation cycle.
 Reading medical literature counts towards CPD, but only if it is evidenced.
-A CPD-accredited journal digest creates a natural paper trail: you read it, you log it, and the accreditation confirms its educational value.
+A journal digest creates a natural paper trail: you read it, you log it with a short reflection, and you have your evidence for appraisal.

-For doctors who find the CPD portfolio a chore, a digest that automatically counts towards their reading hours removes a significant friction point.
+For doctors who find the CPD portfolio a chore, a digest that makes logging your reading effortless removes a significant friction point.
 It turns an obligation into something genuinely useful.

 Information Overload and Decision Fatigue